artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ---

 ## Exercise 1
-Consider the 5-stage pipelined RISC-V processor from Harrys & Harrys book (H&H).
-The following code is executed on this processor:
+The following code is executed in Ripes:

 ```
 .text